Application fee

 • That’s it, you can now begin using your system.

-We will email the PTO to your installer and email you a copy of your sample bill, your interconnection agreement and a rollover form.
-The rollover form enables you to carry over end-of-year banked electric credits into the new year to supplement your usage.
+We will email the PTO to your installer and email you a copy of your sample bill, your interconnection agreement and a link to complete the rollover process.
+A rollover enables you to carry over end-of-year banked electric credits into the new year to supplement your usage.

 Frequently asked questions by customers